14th Annual New Product Showcase Winners Recognized at Global Pet Expo 2024 - ExBulletin

 About the American Pet Products Association

 The American Pet Products Association (APPA) is the leading trade association serving the interests of the pet products industry since 1958.
 APPA's membership includes more than 1,000 pet product manufacturers, their representatives, importers and livestock suppliers, representing both large and growing companies.
 APPA's mission is to promote, advance and advance the pet ownership and pet products industry and provide the services necessary to help our members thrive.
-APPA also supports industry growth and support through APPA Gives Backinitiatives: Human Animal Bond Research Institute (HABRI), Joybound People & Pets' Pet & Veterinary Program, and Pet Care Trust and Pets in the Classroom.
-I'm proud of what I'm doing.
+APPA is also proud to grow and support the industry through the following APPA Gives Back initiatives: They are the Human Animal Bond Research Institute (HABRI), Joybound People & Pets' Pets & Vets Program, and Pet Care Trust and Pets in the Classroom.
 For more information, visit AmericanPetProducts.org and follow us on Facebook, Instagram, LinkedIn, Twitter/X and YouTube.

 About the Pet Industry Distribution Association